 Can we ever expect future LLMs to be completely free from biases, stereotypical perceptions, and negative attitudes?
 Probably not.
 We found that GPT-4 produced fewer negative associations for math compared to previous LLMs, so there is evidence of reduced biases.
 However, it is unlikely, and perhaps even undesirable, that future LLMs will be completely free from biases, at least when considering their training.
-According to [12?], biases in LLMs can foster efficient algorithmic decision-making, especially when dealing with complex, unstable, and uncertain real-world environments.
-Furthermore, biases in the training data of LLMs can greatly boost the efficiency of learning algorithms [12].
-Unlike artificial systems, however, real people may produce biases because of three fundamental limitations of human cognition [68]: limited time, limited computation power, and limited communication.
+According to [22,29], biases in LLMs can foster efficient algorithmic decision-making, especially when dealing with complex, unstable, and uncertain real-world environments.
+Furthermore, biases in the training data of LLMs can greatly boost the efficiency of learning algorithms [22].
+Unlike artificial systems, however, real people may produce biases because of three fundamental limitations of human cognition [27]: limited time, limited computation power, and limited communication.
 Limited time magnifies the effect of limited computation power, and limited communication makes it harder to draw upon more computational resources, which may ultimately lead to biased behaviors.
 Cognitive science thus entails a kind of bias paradox, where the two systems (artificial LLMs and human cognitive systems) apparently manifest a similar behavior (including eventual observable biases) as a result of structurally and functionally different architectures.
-In this way, the negative attitudes found here within LLMs should be taken with a grain of salt when compared to the negative perceptions mapped in humans in previous works [27,42,51].
-Despite different psychological roots [64], the biases found here have much in common, considering the negative perceptions currently flowing online that depict math and other STEM concepts as boring, dry, and frustrating [22,23].
+In this way, the negative attitudes found here within LLMs should be taken with a grain of salt when compared to the negative perceptions mapped in humans in previous works [51,63,65].
+Despite different psychological roots [21], the biases found here have much in common, considering the negative perceptions currently flowing online that depict math and other STEM concepts as boring, dry, and frustrating [8,17].
 Overcoming these stereotypical perceptions will require large-scale policy decisions.
 Focused efforts should concentrate on reducing negative biases within LLMs, whose sphere of influence reaches an ever-increasing audience.
-Whenever possible, explainable AI methods can provide methods to reduce the bias in LLMs.
-For instance, they have also been used to explain a model trained to differentiate between texts generated by humans and ChatGPT, demonstrating that ChatGPT generates texts that are more polite and generic, impersonal, and without expressing feelings [69].
-Together with forma mentis networks, or with a suitable combination, such methods could be useful towards the construction of frameworks able to discover and reduce bias in LLMs.
 Reducing the amount of bias present in LLMs after training is a feasible way to promote ethical interactions between humans and LLMs without perpetuating subtle negative perceptions of math and other neutral concepts.